Inflammation biology and surgical science

 In more recent years, the laboratory has participated in a Large Scale Collaborative Research Program (Glue Grant) aimed at utilizing functional genomics and high-throughput proteomics to better identify and predict the subset of severely traumatized and burned patients that will go on to develop sepsis and multisystem organ failure.
 Based on the successes of the Human Genome Project, the program aims to understand, at a genomic and transcriptomic level, the diversity of the broad genomic response to human traumatic injury and bacterial infections.

-Most recently, the acute care surgery team, under the direction of principle investigator Fred Moore, M.D., was awarded a National Institutes of Health P50 center grant to establish the UF Sepsis and Critical Illness Research Center to study the persistent inflammation, immunosuppression and catabolism syndrome (PICS) following sepsis in surgical intensive care unit patients.
+Most recently, the acute care surgery team, under the direction of principle investigator Fred Moore, MD, was awarded a National Institutes of Health P50 center grant to establish the UF Sepsis and Critical Illness Research Center to study the persistent inflammation, immunosuppression and catabolism syndrome (PICS) following sepsis in surgical intensive care unit patients.
+Our Department faculty works closely with other Department faculty members on this research, including Department of Pediatrics researcher, James Wynn, MD, who is leading sepsis-targeted observational human neonatal studies.

 The laboratory focuses primarily on translational biology and conducts research at all levels.There is also a strong commitment to training and education, focusing on the graduate and post-graduate training of students, M.D.’s and Ph.D. scientists in inflammation-related translational research.
 Funded by the NIGMS, the laboratory has a T32 training program for M.D.’s interested in pursuing a multi-year training program in molecular genetics of inflammation biology.
 In addition, a limited number of other postdoctoral and predoctoral fellowships are available.